DemocracyEarth/community./README.md

 <a name="Step-4"></a>
 **STEP 4 - Get the word out:**

-* Visit related democracy/blockchain/ect meet-ups as a visitor and spread information
+* Visit related democracy/blockchain/civic tech meet-ups as a visitor and spread information.
-* Reach out to local populations (activists, students, cooperatives) that will benefit from the Sovereign governance platform
+* Reach out to local populations (activists, students, cooperatives) that will benefit from the Sovereign governance platform.
-* Write a guest post about your activities for the [DEF Medium publication “Hacktivism”](https://words.democracy.earth/).
+* Write a guest post about your activities for the [DEF's Medium publication “Hacktivism”](https://words.democracy.earth/).
-* Create education materials to spread understanding of the concepts of liquid democracy, decentralization, and crypto politics to your local community
+* Create education materials in your language to spread understanding of the concepts of liquid democracy, decentralization, and crypto politics to your local community.

 <a name="Step-5"></a>
 **STEP 5 - Share your experience and help us amplify your voice!**

-* Send us a Google Calendar invite to hello@democracy.earth with informations about the events, so that we can keep track and post them on our social media to invite our followers from your area!
+* Send us a Google Calendar invite to hello@democracy.earth with informations about the events you create or participate in, so that we can keep track and post them on our social media to invite our followers from your area to show up!
 * Share your [Learnings, Advice & Experience](https://github.com/DemocracyEarth/ambassadors/blob/master/Learning_advice_%26_experiences) here on Github so that other Ambassadors can access it as well!
+* Tell us what do you think we could do to help you!
+The first way to do that is to get the debate started on Slack's [#ambassadors channel](https://democracyearth.slack.com/messages/ambassadors/) (we will do our best to monitor and engage with all debates), and then after you are sure this is a valuable contribution and have circulated ideas around for a bit, [create a github issue on this repository](https://help.github.com/articles/creating-an-issue/).